abdulmageed02/Jenkins-Pipeline/README.md

 ## Infrastructure
 infra structure is built on aws with terraform tool and it consists of:
 * 1 VPC
-* 4 subnets 2 public and 2 private
+* 4 Subnets 2 Public and 2 Private
+* Internet Gateway
-* 2 natgateway in the public subnets
+* 2 Nat Gateway in the Public Subnets
-* bastion host in the public subnet
+* Bastion host in the Public Subnet
-* EC2 instance in private subnet
+* EC2 instance in Private Subnet
 * Load balancer to expose the private instace
 * RDS mysql
 * Redis